paradisebunny/daffodil/gameplay.md

 For long distance travel, characters can hike up to 12 miles in a day.
 They can hike 18 if travelling on roads and only 6 if travelling in rough terrain or under adverse conditions.
 All movement is reduced to a third of these values if their inventory is full.
 ## Damage and Death
 When a character is hit, the amount of damage is subtracted from their hit points.
-When these reach zero, roll a final saving throw.
-On a success the character awakes after combat with 1 HP and rolls the scars table.
-If they fail the character is dead.
+When these reach zero you fall unconscious and you roll a final saving throw.
+On a success the character awakes after d4 turns with 1 HP and rolls the scars table.
+If they fail, the character is dead.
 Monsters die at 0 hit points.

 | Roll | Effect      |